ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-This new JavaScript operator will be an absolute game changer - <a href="https://medium.com/@brusooo27/this-new-javascript-operator-will-be-an-absolute-game-changer-968af402eaf8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering JavaScript Promises: Types, Use Cases, and Best Practices - <a href="https://medium.com/@LearnCodingWithDeepali/mastering-javascript-promises-types-use-cases-and-best-practices-e0a3f8d6d042" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jenifar`**
+✍️ **posted by `Deepali Dhanotia`**

-<blockquote>It’s been nearly three decades since JavaScript became an ECMA script in 1997.
-In that time, it’s amassed an endless array of features…</blockquote>
+<blockquote>Explore types, use cases, benefits, and best practices for JavaScript Promises</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>